junxit/us-congress-bills-114/metadata.md

 - 2016-09-06 — Placed on the Union Calendar, Calendar No. 550.
 - 2016-09-06 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-711.
 - 2016-09-06 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-711.
+- 2016-09-07 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.